Dschogo/HowToStuff/docs/index.md

 ## Wat iz dis?

-Well this is just a little site I wrote in my spare time to hopefully help other people with various things.
-I'm not a professional programmer or anything, I just like to tinker with things and learn new things.
-I'm not a professional writer either, so I apologize for any spelling or grammar mistakes.
-If you find any mistakes/improvements regarding text and ofc the content, create a git issue here -> [click me](https://github.com/Dschogo/HowToStuff/issues)
+Just a little site to hopefully help other people with various things.
+I'm not a professional programmer or anything, I just like to tinker around.

+If you find any mistakes/improvements regarding text or content, create a git issue here -> [click me](https://github.com/Dschogo/HowToStuff/issues)

 ## What can I find here?